greywind7/Utiliies/markdown/sample.md

 [link-name]: link-address
 Advantage is that if a link appears multiple times it can be edited just once!\
 [google boi][gref]
+References must be added at the end of the document

 [gref]: www.google.com